dylanjcastillo/twitter-sentiment-tracker/README.md

 ![Python](https://img.shields.io/badge/Python-v3.8.3-brightgreen) ![License](https://img.shields.io/badge/license-MIT-blue) ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)

-This repository contains the source code and resources for building a web app that tracks the sentiment on twitter towards set of pre-specified accounts.
+This repository contains the source code and resources for building a web app that tracks the sentiment on twitter towards a set of pre-specified accounts.
 Esssentially, it is a leaner version of [polituits.com](https://polituits.com).

 The end-product looks as follows: